 Additionally, security companies don’t have to worry about this as much, since most of their employees don’t take their work home with them.
 They use Silvertrac (or another security app) while on patrol, and all that data immediately gets sent to the cloud, so they’re not storing anything critical on the device itself.

 Some employees report dissatisfaction over BYOD programs because they end up having to pay more for data on their personal phone plan.
-That’s a pretty easy fix, however, as companies can offer a stipend for employees that use their own phone, which is still much less expensive than paying for the device entirely.
+That’s a pretty easy fix, however, as companies can offer a stipend for employees who use their own phone, which is still much less expensive than paying for the device entirely.

 The last complaint would be that employees slack off more or get distracted with their own phones, but that’s contradicted by the studies showing that employees are more productive using their own devices.
 Certainly customers we’ve spoken to that have pursued this strategy say it’s worked out great for them.